 Secrets detectors settings

-In GitGuardian, workspace administrators can configure the secrets detectors they want to see running and add custom pattern detection (for organization-specific secrets) directly from the UI.
+In GitGuardian, workspace administrators can configure the secrets detectors they want to see running and directly add custom pattern detection (for organization-specific secrets) from the UI.

 $ ggshield secret scan ci

 This command will scan each commit since the last build in your CI – keeping the job light for your workers.
-Exit codes can also be configured, for example, to always return a 0 (non-error) status code even if incidents are found.
+Exit codes can also be configured, for example, always to return a 0 (non-error) status code even if incidents are found.

 In sum, developer experience

-Hundreds or thousands of hours have been likely logged talking to our users, sweating the design details, and improving ggshield since the first release two years ago.
+Hundreds of hours have been likely logged talking to our users, sweating the design details, and improving ggshield since the first release two years ago.
 We never really counted.
 It just makes us happy to see our users experience security tooling built by and for developers.

 If you haven't tried it yet, now is the time.

-The project has and always will be open-source.
+The project has been and always will be open-source.
 You can find the code on GitHub, open issues, submit a PR, and contribute to better developer security tooling.

-P.S.
-If you enjoy ggshield's protection, don’t forget to star the repo ⭐️
+PS If you enjoy ggshield's protection, don't forget to star the repo ⭐️